anaconda/terratest-helpers/README.md

 - `TerraformDir`, set to the absolute path of the module as the tests are in a subdirectory named `tests`
 - `VarFiles` is appended the with the `.tfvars` file in `test/variables` that has the same as the running test

+Using `DefaultOptions` ensures that the module directory is copied so that tests can be run in parallel with `t.Parallel()`

 ### Stages

 :information_source: You need stages if you expect e.g. the `terraform plan` to fail for a test and want to validate the errors that occur, see the examples below.